 About two years ago, I was 40kg heavier.
-This not only affected my health in its physical sense but holistically, my emotion, mental and spiritual health was not at its optimal level either.
+This not only affected my health in its physical sense but holistically, my emotional, mental and spiritual health was not at its optimal level either.
 Definitely, each of these different aspects of health would affect one another.

 Our most beloved Prophet Muhammad s.a.w. took care of his health in its entirety.
 It is impossible to cover each various aspect of health in-depth in this short writing.
-Listed here are some brief recommendations to develop and improve our health holistically based on relevant studies and researches relatable to the guidance provided by our religion and Rasulullah s.a.w.
+Listed here are some brief recommendations to develop and improve our health holistically based on relevant studies and research relatable to the guidance provided by our religion and Rasulullah s.a.w.
 You may wish to also click on the embedded links throughout this article to read up on the references provided.

 1. Developing a Healthier Mind

 4. Developing a Healthier Soul

 These are the four aspects of health that will be covered.
 You will also find its brief summary at the end: